Thursday, April 16, 2015

-We expect that participants, who complete the research institute, will depart with enhanced skills, research strategies, and a published manuscript.
-By the end of the research institute, participants will be able to:
+We expect that participants, who complete the research institute, will depart with enhanced research skills, career development perspectives, and a published scholarly manuscript.
+Accordingly, by the end of the research institute, participants will be able to:

-1. Describe quantitative and qualitative research techniques for dissertation and manuscript development centered on educational issues impacting African Americans.
+1. Describe quantitative and qualitative research procedures for dissertation and manuscript development centered on educational issues impacting African Americans.

-3. Develop a research agenda and career trajectory focused on studying African Americans and education.
+4. Discuss strategies to develop a career trajectory focused on studying African Americans and education.